dsmk/ssl-investigation/windows/README.md

 ## Posh-ACME (`setup-posh-acme.yaml``)

 This sets up IIS with Posh-ACME.
-Right now it activates IIS, installs/configures Posh-ACME, and then does a hard-coded hostname certificate.
+Right now it activates IIS, installs/configures Posh-ACME, and then creates a hard-coded hostname certificate.
+It still needs to configure IIS with it and be converted to the hostname of the temp test box.

 ```bash
 (aws) $ ansible-playbook -i hosts-1.yaml setup-posh-acme.yaml -vv